AUTUMN IN NIAGARA FALLS

 The Niagara River Recreation Trail is an excellent place to observe the fall colours by bike.
 The Niagara River Recreation Trail was built in 1986.
 It’s a paved path for non-motorized traffic from Niagara-on-the-Lake to Fort Erie.
 It’s 58 kilometres (33 miles) long, but it isn’t necessary to ride the entire length.
 There are lots of places to stop for a meal or drink from Niagara-on-the-Lake to Fort Erie.
 The Niagara River Recreation Trail is a cyclist’s dream, the autumn season for this Niagara trail is especially spectacular to see.

-Most of the riverfront area is thick with trees and the entire route is tourist-friendly.
-If you want a longer trek, it is easy to connect to the Greater Niagara Circle Route will take you all across Niagara.
+Most of the riverfront area is thick with trees, and the entire route is tourist-friendly.
+If you want a longer trek, it is easy to connect to the Greater Niagara Circle Route, which will take you all across Niagara.

-A good place to start is Dufferin Islands in Niagara Falls.
 Nestled at the foot of the escarpment and located south of the falls on the Niagara Parkway, it is a series of man-made streams running through a forested area with family-friendly hiking trails.
 The parking is free, the area is accessible to people with disabilities, and you can watch ducks and geese land on the water.
-Great for photographers autumn in this Niagara Parks parkland is breathtaking.
+Great for photographers; and nature lovers alike, this parkland is breathtaking.

 This is a genuine must-see for anyone serious about enjoying the Niagara autumn views.